ucb-bar/chipyard/docs/Generators/SHA3.rst

 and a small field for the function requested.
 The accelerator receives these requests using a ready/valid interface.
-The ROCC instruction is parsed and the needed information is stored into one of the T execution contexts, only if there is one available.
-These execution contexts contain the memory address of the message being hashed, the memory address to store the resulting hash in, the length of the message, and several other control fields.
+The ROCC instruction is parsed and the needed information is stored into a execution context.
+The execution context contains the memory address of the message being hashed, the memory address to store the resulting hash in, the length of the message, and several other control fields.

 Once the execution context is valid the memory subsystem then begins to fetch chunks of the message.
-The memory subsystem is fully decoupled from the other subsystems and maintains either T or 4 memory buffers, whichever is smaller.
+The memory subsystem is fully decoupled from the other subsystems and maintains a single full round memory buffers.
 The accelerators memory interface can provide a maximum of one 64 bit word per cycle which corresponds to 17 requests needed to fill a buffer (the size is dictated by the SHA3 algorithm).
 Memory requests to fill these buffers